chainspace/chainspace-prototype/README.md

 # Chainspace

+Chainspace is a distributed ledger platform for high-integrity and transparent processing of transactions within a decentralized system.

 ## Developer Installation

 The bulk of the code is to be found in `chainspacecore`.
 To run a network of chainspace nodes, you need to first compile and package this module.